showell/JsonWiki/README.md

 * expanded or collapsed

 <p>
-All data must conform to one of the following structures:
+All objects must conform to one of the following structures:

 * string
 * list